nighthawkcoders/teacher_portfolio/index.md

 - Peer communication and collaboration
 - Coding, developer operations, and critical thinking
 - Creativity, research, and utilizing ChatGPT
-- Class work with approximately 2-3 hours of homework per week
+- Class work with approximately 2-3 hours of homework per wee